-Lit Youngstown presents a reading by Philip Metres (MEH-trus), an award-winning poet, translator, scholar, and activist.
-His most recent poetry books include Sand Opera and A Concordance of Leaves.
-The reading is on Wednesday, November 4, at 7:00 pm, at Suzie’s Dogs & Drafts on N. Phelps St. in downtown Youngstown.
-The reading is free and open to the public.
-More information at LitYoungstown.wordpress.com.
+Lit Youngstown presents a reading by poets Sean Thomas Dougherty and Terry Murcko, on Wednesday March 1, at 7:00 pm, Suzie’s Dogs & Drafts on N. Phelps St. in downtown Youngstown.
+And open mic will follow.
+The event is free and open to the public.
+More information at LitYoungstown.org.

 The Westminster College Concert Choir presents the Duruflé Requiem, on Saturday, March 4 at 7:00 pm, at the New Wilmington Presbyterian Church, 229 South Market Street, in New Wilmington; and Sunday, March 5 at 3:00 pm, at the First Presbyterian Church of Sharon, 600 E State St, in Sharon.
 The concerts are free and open to the public.

 The Butler Institute of American Art on Wick Avenue in Youngstown presents the exhibit George Mauerberger: Pastel Drawings: 1991 - 2016, Sunday, March 5 through Sunday, May 14.
 The Butler is open every day but Monday; admission and parking are free.
 More information about this and other Butler exhibitions and events is available at butler art dot com.

 The Soap Gallery presents the the exhibition "Fringe," opening with a reception on Friday, March 3, 5:00 - 8:00 pm, with the show running through Friday, March 24.
 The show features artwork by local artists Craig Mattis, Jayaira Grhim, Jeff Piper, James Pernotto, Daniel Newman.
 The Soap Gallery is located at 117 S. Champion Street, in Youngstown.